Last Updated: April 9, 2023

 In this guide I'll not only roundup my current top PSU recommendations for various budgets as someone who has payed relatively close attention to this sub-niche of DIY PCs for many years, but we'll also cover all the important basics of choosing good PSUs including what the important specs actually mean in plain English, so that you can be a much savvier shopper for the rest of your DIY days.

-Definitely not for everyone, but if you simply want the absolute best power supply money can buy right now for a powerful RTX 3090 build, the Seasonic Prime TX-1000 is definitely a candidate for that crown.
+Definitely not for everyone, but if you simply want the absolute best power supply money can buy right now for a powerful RTX 4090/3090 or RX 7900 XT/XTX build, the Seasonic Prime TX-1000 and the TX series in general is a definite candidate for that crown.
 Seasonic are well known as a leader in the PSU market in regards to quality and reliability, and the stellar reviews from reputable sources along with a standout super-long 12 year warranty prove the TX-1000 model to be one of their very best.

-Also, you don't need a cream of the crop, top of the line premium (and expensive) PSU like this - even for a beast of a GPU like a RTX 3090 or RX 6900 XT - but it could be a worthy investment if you have high demands and want the most reliable unit possible.
-For most people though (again, even for the super powerful RTX 3090), I recommend the slightly more cost-effective RMX series below which is still a tier A unit.
+Also, you don't need a cream of the crop, top of the line premium (and expensive) PSU like this - even for a beast of a GPU like a RTX 4090 or RX 7900 XTX - but it could be a worthy investment if you have high demands and want the most reliable unit possible.
+For most people though (again, even for the super powerful RTX 4090), I recommend the slightly more cost-effective RMX series below which is still a tier A unit.

 Modular?
 Yes (Fully)